 His eyebrows creased in confusion.
 "Why would you move away without saying anything to me?
-If you remember about us, about my feelings for you..."
+If you remember about us, they why did you leave me...?"

 Picking up my stuff, I walked towards the door.
 "We aren't kids anymore Ritsu, I don't need you to take care of me anymore.
 Besides..."
 With my back facing him, I didn't have to look at his face to see how much my next words hurt him.
-"I...found someone else whose willing to look after me.
+"I...found someone else who is willing to look after me.
 It doesn't have to be you, you know?"

 I shut his door behind me as I stepped outside.
 Leaning against the door, I looked up the dark sky to the falling rain and smiled at the irony of it all.
 "What the...?
 Haha."
 Now that I think about it, it was always raining on days like this.